Leadership Team

 email: [email protected]

-It is a genuine pleasure to be a part of the Leadership Team at PGE and work with outstanding teachers, supportive parents, and most importantly, AWESOME KIDS!
-Prior to coming to Pine Grove as an Assistant Principal, I taught for 7 years in 1st and 2nd grades.
+It is my pleasure to be the Principal of Pine Grove and work with outstanding teachers, supportive parents, and most importantly, AWESOME KIDS!
+Prior to coming to Pine Grove, I taught for 7 years in 1st and 2nd grades in DCSD.
 Education was my 2nd career as the birth of my triplets changed my life course!
 I worked in Human Resources for a hotel chain and a telecommunications company before getting my teaching credentials.
-I’m a proud native of Colorado and my children graduated from DCSD and are now in college.
-Of course I always love hanging out with my family while enjoying doing almost anything outdoors in the beautiful Colorado sunshine!
+I’m a proud native of Colorado and I enjoy doing almost anything outdoors in the beautiful Colorado sunshine!
 Another favorite pastime is reading a good mystery and attending outdoor concerts.

 Judy Branch – Professional Learning Specialist